Bubka/2FAuth-Docs/docs/security/authentication.md

 # Authentication

-2FAuth has been imagined for personal use only, it is single user designed.
+2FAuth has been designed for personal use only, it is single user oriented.
-You have to create a user account to use the app and you cannot create more than one user account.
+You have to create a user account to use the app, and more than one user account cannot be created.
 None of the app's features can be used unless you have been authenticated with one of the following methods.

 ## Built-in

-Authentication in done by submitting your credentials, an email and a password, to the 2FAuth login form.
+Authentication is done by submitting your credentials, an email and a password, to the 2FAuth login form.
 Nothing special here, it is a very common and well-known method.

 This is the default authentication method.

 ## WebAuthn

 2FAuth supports the W3C _Web Authentication_ API aka WebAuthn (<a href="https://webauthn.guide/" target="_blank">learn more</a>).
-This means you can register a security device like a Yubikey, a Titan Security Key or a facial recognition system like Apple FaceId and use it to log into 2FAuth.
+This means you can register a security device like a Yubikey, a Titan Security Key, or a facial recognition system like Apple FaceId and use it to log into 2FAuth.

 ![image by Arun (dribbble.com/nullpointone)](/static/webauthn_login.gif)

-This method is considered more secured as it proves you are in fact you because you have to physically own the security device.
+This method is considered more secure, as it proves you are in fact you because you have to physically own the security device.

 WebAuthn is available in 2FAuth as a complement or a replacement to the built-in login/password method.
 Consider using only WebAuthn to provide the highest protection to your 2FAuth instance.

 !!!
-The WebAuthn flow does not use login & password but the creation of a user account with an email and a password remains mandatory.
+The WebAuthn flow does not use login & password, but the creation of a user account with an email and a password remains mandatory.
 !!!

 ### Registering a security device